 What year was the equipment manufactured and installed?

 If you can, you’ll want to find out when the make and model was first manufactured.
-Older models are sometimes less energy efficient and will often lack handy features availabke in newer equipment.
-This should be fairly easy to find, but it’s also only half the information you want.
-You should also try and find out when the equipment was installed.
+Older models can be less energy efficient and may lack convenient features available in new equipment.
+This is usually fairly easy to find, but it’s also only half the information you want.
+You should also attempt to find out when the system was installed.

 What service company installed it?

-This may not always be easy to confirm, but the previous homeowner may have scheduled a tune up or maintenance visit before placing the house up for sale.
-When this is the same service company that installed it, you can get an idea about the standard of service the HVAC equipment has received so far.
+This isn’t always be easy to confirm, but the previous homeowner may have scheduled a tune-up or maintenance visit before putting the house up for sale.
+When this is the same service company that installed it, you can get a better sense of the level of service the HVAC equipment has received so far.

 Has it received any routine maintenance?

-Professional preventative maintenance is one of the best things you can do for HVAC equipment.
-Previous homeowners don’t always bother, which may leave the HVAC system at a greater risk of problems, namely if the HVAC system hasn’t even been used in a while.
+Routine preventive maintenance is one of the best things you can invest in for your HVAC equipment.
+Previous homeowners may not have bothered with it, which can sometimes leave the HVAC system at a greater risk of problems, namely if the HVAC system hasn’t even been on in a while.
 Routine maintenance can include everything from replacing the air filter to keeping important components clean and well-lubricated.

 What ratings are available for your HVAC system?

-If you’ve noticed a problem with the home’s HVAC system, think about checking with a trusted local service company before you decide against buying.
-They can perform a comprehensive inspection, verifying existing issues and looking for any others.
-If the problem can be fixed with a simple tune-up, buying the house might still be worth it.
+If you’ve noticed a problem with the home’s HVAC system, try calling a trusted local service company before you decide against buying.
+They can complete a comprehensive inspection, determining the extent of existing issues and looking for any others.
+If the damage can be fixed with a simple tune-up, buying the house might still be worth it.

-And there’s always a chance the previous owner just wasn’t aware of the problem.
-If there’s something impacting the HVAC system, it never hurts to ask if potential replacement costs will be factored into the cost of the home itself.
-In any case, the more information you have, the better decisions you can make.
+And there’s always the possibility the previous owner simply wasn’t aware of the problem.
+If there’s something wrong with the HVAC system, it doesn’t hurt to ask if likely replacement costs will be factored into the cost of the home itself.
+In any case, the more details you have, the better decisions you can make.

 Check Everything Off Your List with Point Heating & Cooling

-Don’t forget to have a trustworthy service company in your corner.
-They can keep equipment functioning smoothly with repair and maintenance support.
+Don’t forget to have a trustworthy service company on your side.
+They can keep equipment running smoothly with repair and maintenance support.
 For quality local service, call Point Heating & Cooling at 715-504-0533.